-1. Online admission
+1. ONLINE ADMISSION

-Students eligible for admission to the college are required to fill department admission form followed by verification from the department.
-They will then fill the online admission form of the college.
+Students eligible for admission to the college are required to fill the Online Admission Form of the college and get it verified by the college.

 2. DOCUMENTS REQUIRED FOR ADMISSION

 The applicants shall be required to produce following documents in original with two sets of self-attested photocopies at the time of admission: